postmodernist1848/postmodernist1848/README.md

 - 👋 Hi, I’m @postmodernist1488
 - 👀 I’m interested in philosophy and programming
 - 🌱 I’m currently learning Rust (I also code in Python, C/C++)
-- 💞️ I’m looking to collaborate on sex
 - 📫 How to reach me: a sacrifice ritual or Telegram @llltypoe